-Can charge offs be removed from my credit report?
+Can a charged off account be removed from my credit report?

-Yes, there are several ways to have charge-offs removed from your credit report.
-One way is by negotiating a “pay for delete” with the creditors.
+Yes, there are several ways to have charge-offs removed.
+One way is by negotiating a “pay for delete” with the original creditor.

 Many times creditors do not want to bother with this and chances are they’ve already sent the account to a collection agency, but sometimes they are willing to negotiate.

-While you can do the negotiating over the phone, it’s best to have all correspondence in writing.
+While you can do the negotiating over the phone, it’s best to get the agreement in writing before sending payment.

 Another way is by disputing the account with the credit bureaus.
-By law, the FCRA allows you to dispute any items that you find questionable.
+By law, the Fair Credit Reporting Act (FCRA) allows you to dispute any items that you find questionable.
 Once the credit bureaus receive a dispute, they contact your creditor and give them 30 days to verify the account.

-If they can not verify the account for any reason, it must be removed from your credit report.
+If they can not verify the account for any reason, it must be taken off your credit report.
 There are actually many reasons that they can not or will not verify the account.

 You can dispute charge-offs by writing letters to the credit bureaus or you can hire a professional credit repair company to handle the tedious legwork for you.

-How can I delete charge offs from my credit report?
+How can I remove charge offs from my credit report?

-Getting a charge-off removed from your credit score can make the difference between qualifying for a loan for a house or car, and not qualifying for financing of any kind.
+Getting a charge-off removed from your credit report can make the difference between qualifying for a loan for a house or car, and not qualifying for financing of any kind.

-A few years back, I suffered some difficult times in my life.
-The company I worked for went under and I lost my job as a result.
-My bills, including some medical charge offs I had from an injury, got out of control and I could no longer meet my financial obligations.
+A few years back, the company I worked for went under and I lost my job as a result.
+My bills, including some medical charge offs that I had from an injury and some credit cards were piling up and I could no longer pay them.

-After a while, my accounts were all charged-off and I started getting calls from collection companies.
+After a while, my accounts were all charged-off and I started getting calls from debt collectors.

-The phone calls from collection agencies were incessant and it caused me a lot of hardship as they tried to collect.
-Finally, I declared bankruptcy to escape, but my credit suffered the consequences.
+The phone calls were incessant and it caused me a lot of hardship as they tried to collect.
+Finally, I declared bankruptcy and as a result, my credit suffered the consequences.

 How I Took Control of My Credit Score

-For the next several years, I couldn’t qualify for a home loan, auto loan, or almost any form of credit because my credit score was so low.
+For the next several years, my bad credit didn’t allow me to qualify for a mortgage, auto loan, or anything else.
 Being rejected again and again for financing was an embarrassing process.

-A buddy of mine referred me to Lexington Law and told me that they were a great company to work with.
-I was unsure if I should trust him initially, but he showed me how they had helped him, so I decided to give them a shot.
+A buddy of mine referred me to Lexington Law.
+I was skeptical, but he showed me how they had helped him, so I decided to give them a shot.

-I checked out their website to see if it was for me.

 I called 1 (800) 220-0084 and I spoke with a lady who specialized in helping people repair their credit.
-She wasn’t judgmental at all and sincerely tried to understand my situation and help me as best she could.
+She sincerely tried to understand my situation and help me out.

-I signed up with Lexington Law here and I’m really glad I made that choice.
-I saw results quickly when after only three weeks, I got my first letter in the mail saying that a negative item had been removed from my credit report.
-I got more letters after that.
+I signed up with Lexington Law here.
+After only three weeks, I got my first letter in the mail saying that a credit card charge off had been removed from my credit file.
+I continued getting more letters after that.

 My credit scores started to climb and after a while, I was finally able to buy a new home.
-I feel like it would have taken me much longer if it hadn’t been for the help of Lexington Law.
+I feel like it would have taken me much longer if I had tried to do it on my own.
 Giving them a call was one of the best financial decisions I have ever made (see below).